betheden/hebrew-grammar/content/person_first.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Either :ref:`suffix_pronominal-direclty-to-the-verb`,
-or by being attached to a :ref:`suffix_pronominal-with-a-direct-object-marker-`.
+or by being attached to a :ref:`suffix_pronominal-with-a-direct-object-marker`.

 -  1SA 17:9